-- (i) The Company holds balances in foreign currencies which could give rise to exposure to foreign exchange risk.
-Sensitivity to a plus or minus 10% change in the foreign exchange rate against the Canadian Dollar would affect the reported loss and comprehensive loss for the year ended December 31, 2014 by approximately \$63,600. - (ii) The Company's investment in the common shares of Prophecy Coal is subject to fair value fluctuations (included in 'short-term investments').
-As at December 31, 2014, sensitivity to a plus or minus 10% change in the quoted market price of Prophecy Coal common shares, with all other variables held constant, would affect reported loss and comprehensive loss for the year ended December 31, 2014 by approximately \$2,500.
+(i) The Company holds balances in foreign currencies which could give rise to exposure to foreign exchange risk.
+Sensitivity to a plus or minus 10% change in the foreign exchange rate against the Canadian Dollar would affect the reported loss for the year ended December 31, 2016 by approximately \$38,600 (December 31, 2015 - \$24,500).

+(ii) The Company's investment in the common shares of Prophecy Development is subject to fair value fluctuations (included in 'short-term investments').
+As at December 31, 2016, sensitivity to a plus or minus 10% change in the quoted market price of Prophecy Development common shares, with all other variables held constant, would affect reported income and comprehensive income for the year ended December 31, 2016 by approximately \$2,500 (December 31, 2015 - \$1,750).